phptuts/codingwithnoah/arduino-setup/index.md

 ![Arduino IDE](/images/arduino-setup/step50.png)

-51) Go to Tools -> Port and select the port the arduino is on.
+51) Go to Tools -> Port and select the port the Arduino is on.

 ![Arduino IDE](/images/arduino-setup/step51.png)